robhagemans/pcbasic/INSTALL.md

         python pcbasic.py

+The `--recursive` option is necessary to pull the `ansipipe` submodule; if you omit the option, you will have to get the submodule separately.
 To build the supporting binaries for Windows, please refer to the compilation instructions for [SDL2](https://www.libsdl.org/), [SDL2_gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) and [ANSI|pipe](http://github.com/robhagemans/ansipipe/).
 You will need a C compiler such as [MinGW](http://mingw.org/) or [Microsoft Visual Studio](https://www.visualstudio.com/).